bodrick/awesome/TOPICS.md

 *   [intel/intel-extension-for-transformers](https://github.com/intel/intel-extension-for-transformers) - ⚡ Build your chatbot within minutes on your favorite device; offer SOTA compression techniques for LLMs; run LLMs efficiently on Intel Platforms⚡

-## cpu

-*   [intel/intel-extension-for-transformers](https://github.com/intel/intel-extension-for-transformers) - ⚡ Build your chatbot within minutes on your favorite device; offer SOTA compression techniques for LLMs; run LLMs efficiently on Intel Platforms⚡
-*   [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
-*   [Alexays/Epiboard](https://github.com/Alexays/Epiboard) - Web Extension — A new tab page extension with material design and useful features :new: :tada:

 ## gaudi2

 *   [intel/intel-extension-for-transformers](https://github.com/intel/intel-extension-for-transformers) - ⚡ Build your chatbot within minutes on your favorite device; offer SOTA compression techniques for LLMs; run LLMs efficiently on Intel Platforms⚡

-## gpu

-*   [intel/intel-extension-for-transformers](https://github.com/intel/intel-extension-for-transformers) - ⚡ Build your chatbot within minutes on your favorite device; offer SOTA compression techniques for LLMs; run LLMs efficiently on Intel Platforms⚡
-*   [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
-*   [NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker) - Build and run Docker containers leveraging NVIDIA GPUs
-*   [Syllo/nvtop](https://github.com/Syllo/nvtop) - GPUs process monitoring for AMD, Intel and NVIDIA
-*   [ZenitH-AT/nvidia-update](https://github.com/ZenitH-AT/nvidia-update) - Checks for a new version of the NVIDIA driver, downloads and installs it.
-*   [ElPumpo/TinyNvidiaUpdateChecker](https://github.com/ElPumpo/TinyNvidiaUpdateChecker) - Windows tool to check for NVIDIA GPU driver updates
-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.
-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [alacritty/alacritty](https://github.com/alacritty/alacritty) - A cross-platform, OpenGL terminal emulator.
-*   [turbo/js](https://github.com/turbo/js) - turbo.js - perform massive parallel computations in your browser with GPGPU.

 ## habana